 We live in an age when social media dominates much of our lives; a good example is the GoDaddy Super Bowl commercial spoofing Budweiser’s puppy commercials.
 The commercial was released online prior to the Super Bowl and received such a negative backlash on social media that the company pulled it completely.

 As a medical professional, you are in the business of treating patients, and not monitoring social media.
 For this reason, many doctors retain online reputation management firms to take over this time-intensive task.
-If you prefer to handle it in-house, then you need to use a website like Social Mention, for example.
+If you prefer to handle it in-house, you will need to use a platform like Mention, for example.

-As the name suggests, the website can monitor close to 100 social media sites for mentions of your name, for example, and then sends email alerts when a new mention occurs.
+Mention can monitor close to 100 social media sites for mentions of your name, sending you an email alert whenever a new mention occurs.

-Once you are alerted by a new comment on social media, the best strategy is to respond as quickly as possible.
+Once you are alerted by a new comment on social media, try to respond as quickly as possible.
 If the comment is positive, thank the person posting it.
 “Thank you” is becoming a rare expression in the world today, so this small step can create a lot of good will for your practice.

 If the comment is negative, avoid lashing out at it.
 Instead, investigate the basis of the comment, and then provide a response which does not violate HIPAA or patient confidentiality.